-Update: Vt Route 74, Cornwall
+UPDATE: VT Route 74, Cornwall

 News Release – Highway / Traffic Notification

-Vt Route 74 is now passable in the area of VT Route 30 in Cornwall; the scene is cleared and AOT has been advised to pass through with material for the roadway.
+Vt Route 74 is still blocked in the area of VT Route 30 in Cornwall due to a crash.

+This incident was expected to last for approximately 1-2 hours.
+At this time the roadway is still closed, it is expected for approximately 1 hour.
+Specific details are not yet available, and updates will be provided as appropriate.

+Motorists should expect delays in the area or seek alternate routes.
+Please drive carefully.

 Thank you